sudograph/sudograph/README.md

 ## Major limitations

 - [ ] No paging or ordering of records
+- [ ] No custom scalars, only Int, Float, String, ID, Boolean, and Date are available
 - [ ] Filtering is limited to the top level selection set
 - [ ] Limited to a single canister ~4GB of storage
 - [ ] Very inneficient querying, be careful once you get into the 100,000s or 1,000,000s of records
 - [ ] No automatic migrations, once you deploy the schema is final unless you implement your own migrations
 - [ ] No authorization at the schema level, deal with it through your own custom authorization at the canister function level
 - [ ] No automated tests
+- [ ] No subscriptions

 ## Concrete roadmap

 The following are very likely to be implemented by Sudograph in the short to medium term future:

 - [ ] Paging and ordering of records
+- [ ] Custom scalars
 - [ ] Filtering, paging, and ordering at every selection set level
 - [ ] Robust automated tests
 - [ ] Efficient querying i.e. indexes